-A grievance is defined by the New York State DOCCS as "a complaint ... about the substance or application of any written or unwritten policy, regulation, procedure or rule of the Department of Correctional Services or any of its program units, or the lack of a policy, regulation, procedure or rule."
-You may raise a grievance only if it relates to a situation that affects or will affect you personally.
-Examples of grievable issues include: prison official retaliation, inadequate medical care, and assignment of prison jobs.
-19
+A grievance is defined by the New York State DOCCS as "a complaint . . . about the substance or application of any written or unwritten policy, regulation, procedure, or rule of the Department of Corrections and Community Supervision or any of its program units, or the lack of a policy, regulation, procedure or rule."
+17 You can only raise a grievance if it relates to a situation that affects or will affect